dlochrie/acomplish/README.md

 * Provide working examples of making page views with multiple models, and balancing Async with Synchronous functionality.
 * Provide a working example of using Unit Tests and Functional Tests (through Selenium, or a plugin TBD)
-* Provide a working example of using sockets (socket.io) for Realtime Web
+* [Maybe] Provide a working example of using sockets (socket.io) for Realtime Web
+* [Maybe] Provide an example/workflow for dropping in Themes for your application

 ##Comments
 The Models only work with MySQL right now... see [this post](https://groups.google.com/forum/?fromgroups=#!topic/compoundjs/YxcIOKEqM8w).
 This has to do with `__cachedRelations`...
 It's frustrating, if you know of an elegant solution, let me know.

 Another way of handling this is seeing: [http://book.mixu.net/ch7.html](http://book.mixu.net/ch7.html), particularly section 7.2.1 Control flow pattern #1: Series.
 Mikito Takada has some really insightful documentation on the asynchronous nature of Node, and how we might solve this problem (or work nicely with this feature :-)).

+*Update*: See method `getAssociated` the *application_controller* for a useful way or handling associations.
+Again, if you know of a more elegant solution, let me know.

 ##Components